 accessibility has also been performed using micrococcal nuclease-sequencing (MNase-seq).
 In this approach chromatin-free DNA on cross-linked nuclei is degraded and only the nucleosome-bound material is retained for downstream sequencing , providing a qualitative and quantitative comprehensive map for nucleosome positioning and also TF occupancy (Axel1975; Ponts et al. 2010).
 The high number of cells (5 to 10 millions or more) required by these assays for good quality data limits their application to particular biological and clinical samples.

-Recently, a new technique known as assay for transposase-accessible chromatin using sequencing (ATAC-seq) has represented a groundbreaking step in characterisation of the genomic regulatory landscape (Buenrostro2013).
+Recently, a new technique assay for transposase-accessible chromatin using sequencing (ATAC-seq) has represented a groundbreaking step in characterisation of the genomic regulatory landscape (Buenrostro2013).
 ATAC-seq is based on an engineered hyperactive transposase enzyme, known as Tn5, that preferentially accesses nucleosome-free and inter-nucleosomal DNA inserting sequencing adapters at both end of those fragments (Gradman et al. 2008; Adey et al. 2010).
 The main advantage of ATAC-seq over DNase-seq is the lower number of cells and the simplicity of the protocol.
-These two aspects make ATAC-seq a very versatile technique to interrogate the chromatin landscape in a clinical set-up, where sample availability and time-efficiency are key factors (Scharer et al. 2016; Qu et al. 2015; Qu et al. 2017).
+These two aspects make ATAC-seq a very versatile technique to interrogate the chromatin landscape in a clinical setting, where sample availability and time-efficiency are key factors (Scharer et al. 2016; Qu et al. 2015; Qu et al. 2017).

 The role of histone modifications and TF occupancy in the chromatin landscape

-Identifying the combination of histone modifications and binding of TF to the DNA is essential to characterise regulatory regions of the genome and fully understand the transcriptional regulation.
-Histone modifications take place in the NH2terminal tail that protrudes from the nucleosome, being the most common modifications acetylation, phosphorylation and methylation.
+Identifying the combination of histone modifications and binding of TF is essential to characterise regulatory regions of the genome.
+Histone modifications take place in the NH2terminal tail that protrudes from the nucleosome, the most common modifications being acetylation, phosphorylation and methylation.
 The co-localisation of different histone marks modulate the affinity for DNA-

 binding proteins and the interaction with neighboring nucleosomes in varied manners, contributing to the overall chromatin accessibility landscape of the cells (Jenuwein and Science 2001; Bannister and research 2011).
 The combination of histone modifications can be used to broadly divide chromatin into condensed non-transcribed heterochromatin and accessible transcriptionally active euchromatin.
 Further studies have identified facultative and constitutive heterochromatin, which distinguishes spatially and temporally regulated genes from those permanent silenced, respectively.
 Facultative heterochromatin is enriched for H3K27me3 and the polycomb repressor complexes (PRCs), whilst constitutive heterochromatin is marked by H3K9me3 (Hansen et al. 2008; Bannister et al. 2001).

 Several types of chromatin corresponding to different regulatory elements have also been defined.
 Enhancers and promoters, regardless of their activation state, are tagged by high levels of H3K4me1 or H3K4me3, respectively, and both features co-localise with H3K4me2 modifications (Heintzman et al. 2007; Hon et al. 2009).
 H3K9ac is specifically enriched at active promoters whereas H3K27ac generally designates activation at both promoters and enhancers (Hon et al. 2009; Creyghton and the 2010).
 Conversely, H3K27me3 together with the heterochromatin mark H3K9me3 indicates gene repression at promoter elements (Hansen et al. 2008; Bannister et al. 2001; Pan et al. 2007).
 Interestingly, GWAS variants for different complex diseases have demonstrated to be relatively enriched for some of those modifications, importantly H3K4me3, H3K9ac, H3K79me2, H3K4me1 and H3K36me3 (Ernst et al. 2011; Trynka and Raychaudhuri 2013a).
-Overall, functional understanding and interpretation of histone mark co-localisation still remains challenging and incorporation of additional epigenetic information is usually required.
+Overall, functional understanding and interpretation of histone mark co-localisation remains challenging and incorporation of additional epigenetic information is usually required.
 Together with histone modifications, TF also play a role in nucleosome positioning as well as in acting as boundary elements to separate chromatin states (Vierstra et al. 2014; Zhang et

 al. 2009; Bell and Nature 2000).
 TF occupancy is indirectly tagged by chromatin accessibility assays, such as DHS, through reduced cutting sensitivity of DNase I due to protein binding and steric hindrance.